Program: M.S., Kinesiology

 Students must be admitted to classified status prior to completion of more than 12 units of graduate coursework.
 Admission to classified graduate status in the program requires:

 - Undergraduate degree in Kinesiology or a related field, or completion of department course prerequisite requirements.
-The department prerequisites are the same for both options, and they include courses in statistics, anatomy, physiology and equivalents to two of the following six CSUN courses: KIN 305, KIN 306, KIN 345, KIN 346, KIN 377, KIN 477, after consultation with the graduate coordinator.
+The department prerequisites include courses in statistics, anatomy, physiology and equivalents to two of the following six CSUN courses: KIN 305, KIN 306, KIN 345, KIN 346, KIN 377, KIN 477, which are verified through consultation with the graduate coordinator.
 In satisfying the course prerequisite requirements, each course must be completed with a grade of “B” or higher and must be completed prior to beginning the Kinesiology graduate program.

 - Submission of a Request for Classification form approved by the department graduate coordinator.